High School Information

 High School Course Selection FAQ : A Guide for Classical School 8th Grade Families

 Please review this guide as you prepare to select freshman high school courses.
-Contact Mrs. Arps at arpstanya@aasd.k12.wi.us with any questions you may have after thoroughly reading through the provided information.
+Contact Ms. Arps at arpstanya@aasd.k12.wi.us with any questions you may have after thoroughly reading through the provided information.

 High School Course Request Worksheet